zsxoff/pycppcam/README.md

 # pycppcam

+> Simple webcam library for Python 3 written in C++ with Cython.

+---

 [![Build Status](https://travis-ci.org/zsxoff/pycppcam.svg?branch=master)](https://travis-ci.org/zsxoff/pycppcam)

+---

 **pycppcam** is a simple library for get image with a webcam for Python.
 The program uses code written in C++ with [Cython](https://cython.org/) bindings.